MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 npm run dev
 ```

-The terminal will have a `localhost` URL, from which you can view the dapp in your browser.
+The terminal displays a `localhost` URL, which you can use to view the dapp in your browser.

 :::note tip
 If you are using VS Code, you can run the `code .` command to open the project.